TheOdinProject/curriculum/javascript/organizing_your_javascript_code/classes.md

 4. Classes can have [static properties and methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static) which are properties and methods that are accessed on the class itself and not on the instance of a class.
 This is similar to how some string methods are accessed on the instance of a string itself e.g. `someString.slice(0, 5)` whereas some methods are called on the String constructor directly e.g. `String.fromCharCode(79, 100, 105, 110)`.

-5. [This article](https://medium.com/@rajaraodv/is-class-in-es6-the-new-bad-part-6c4e6fe1ee65) provides some pros and cons for classes.
+5. Read [this article covering opinions regarding the pros and cons of classes](https://medium.com/@rajaraodv/is-class-in-es6-the-new-bad-part-6c4e6fe1ee65).
 [FunFunFunction's video on Composition over Inheritance](https://www.youtube.com/watch?v=wfMtDGfHWpA) elaborates on the cons mentioned in the article and does a great job of going over the topic.
 </div>

 ### Practice